-- Corrosion inhibitors can adsorb to a metal surface, protecting it from the environment by forming a non-reactive, hydrophobic layer that prevents corrosion. - To be effective, an inhibitor will interact with the anodic or cathodic sites to slow reactions. - Vapor Phase Corrosion Inhibitors (VCIs) rely on vapor pressure for transport of active inhibitor compounds. - VCIs form a bond with the metal surface and create a barrier layer to minimize corrosive ions on the surface.
+- Corrosion inhibitors are chemical compound add to system to lower corrosion. - Corrosion inhibitors can adsorb to a metal surface, protecting it from the environment by forming a non-reactive, hydrophobic layer that prevents corrosion. - To be effective, an inhibitor will interact with the anodic or cathodic sites to slow oxidation and reduction reactions. - Vapor Phase Corrosion Inhibitors (VCIs) rely on vapor pressure for transport of active inhibitor compounds. - VCIs form a bond with the metal surface and create a barrier layer to minimize corrosive ions on the surface.